-Upon completion of the Offer, a total of up to [14,508,750,313] common shares will be issued and outstanding, the Offer Shares representing [20.68]% of the issued and outstanding capital stock of the Company.
+Upon completion of the Offer, a total of 14,508,750,313 common shares will be issued and outstanding, the Offer Shares representing 20.68% of the issued and outstanding capital stock of the Company.

-The total gross proceeds to be raised by the Company from the sale of the shares is estimated to be ₱[6,000] million to ₱[7,500] million.
-The net proceeds from the Offer is expected to be ₱[5,821.5] million to ₱[7,286.0], after deduction of fees and expenses.
-The Company intends to use the net proceeds from the Offer for strategic acquisition opportunities, expansion of product portfolio and distribution network channels, investments in distribution and logistics network, working capital, and for general corporate purposes.
+The total gross proceeds to be raised by the Company from the sale of the shares is estimated to be ₱4,500 million.
+The net proceeds from the Offer is expected to be ₱4,357.0 million, after deduction of fees and expenses.
+The Company intends to use the net proceeds from the Offer for strategic acquisition opportunities, expansion of product portfolio and distribution network channels, investments in distribution and logistics network, and working capital.
 For a detailed discussion on the use of proceeds, please refer to page 123 on the "Use of Proceeds."